RBI lowers repo rate by 25 basis points to 5.15%, loans likely to get cheaper

 The Reserve Bank of India on Friday lowered the repo rate, or the interest rate at which it lends to commercial banks, by 25 basis points to 5.15%.
 This is the fifth time this year that the central bank has cut the rate.
 The revision is likely to lower interest rates on new bank loans.

 The reverse repo rate, too, was lowered to 4.90%.
 The reverse repo rate is the rate at which the central bank borrows money from commercial banks.

-All six members of the Monetary Policy Committee voted unanimously for a rate cut, reported NDTV.
+All six members of the Monetary Policy Committee voted unanimously for a rate cut.
+While five members – Chetan Ghate, Pami Dua, Michael Debabrata Patra, Bibhu Prasad Kanungo and Shaktikanta Das – voted to reduce the repo rate by 25 basis points, only Ravindra H Dholakia voted to slash it by 40 basis points, according to Mint.

+“[The] accommodative stance will be maintained as long as it is necessary to revive growth while ensuring that inflation remains within the target,” the Monetary Policy Committee said.

 Now, follow and debate the day’s most significant stories on Scroll Exchange.